amgadfikry/alx-backend-python/python-generators-0x00/README.md

     - `def connect_to_prodev()` connects the the `ALX_prodev` database in MYSQL
     - `def create_table(connection)`:- creates a table user_data if it does not exists with the required fields
     - `def insert_data(connection, data)`:- inserts data in the database if it does not exist

+## 1. generator that streams rows from an SQL database

+### Objective

+create a generator that streams rows from an SQL database one by one

+### Instructions

+In `0-stream_users.py` write a function that uses a generator to fetch rows one by one from the `user_data` table.
+You must use the `Yield` python generator

+- Prototype: `def stream_users()`
+- Your function should have no more than 1 loop